 Condominium complexes in the township have had the dubious distinction of being the sites of several violent incidents in recent months.

-In April, police investigated a stabbing in the Maple Leaf Park development off Herbertsville Road.
-Last month, police arrested a man involved in an assault on a female there.
-In February of this year, a woman was robbed and cut while walking along Herbertsville Road near Maple Avenue, adjacent to the same development.
+In April, police in the Maple Leaf Park development off Herbertsville Road.
+Last month, police involved in an assault on a female there.
+In February of this year, a woman was while walking along Herbertsville Road near Maple Avenue, adjacent to the same development.

 Other condominium complexes have also made news in recent years.
-Police have identified gang graffiti painted outside the Cedar Gardens complex off Cedar Bridge Road, and last year, several people suspected of being rival gang members engaged in a fight at a complex off Van Zile Road.
+Police have painted outside the Cedar Gardens complex off Cedar Bridge Road, and last year, several people engaged in a fight at a complex off Van Zile Road.

 Perhaps the most high profile incident that has taken place in a Brick complex was the 2005 arrest of William Sosa, leader of the Philadelphia Latin Kings, who was found to be living in Sutton Village.
 Sosa, nicknamed "King Homicide," is now serving a life sentence in a federal prison.